c2lang/documentation/documentation/docs/language/builtin_functions.md

 }
 ```

-Unline the macro version, the _const_ status of the original pointer is maintained.
+Unlike the macro version, the _const_ status of the original pointer is maintained.

 ### assert